greysun/word2vec-visualization/README.md

 			script for creating flare-format data (require 'gensim' to excute)
 	+ frontend<br>
 		+ data<br>
-			contain all data for searching word and vizualize them: "out.json" is the database, and "tree.json" is the flare-format data for vizualizing words on the web page.
+			contain all data for searching word and vizualize them: "data_cosine.json" and "data_euclidean.json" are the databases.
 The flare-format data is created from the database when running the web page.
 		+ js<br>
 			contain D3.js library (visualization javascript library)
-		+ word2vec_tree.html<br>
+		+ word2vec_tree_final.html<br>
 			the main web page